sentgine/file/README.md

 If you discover any security-related issues, please email sentgine@gmail.com instead of using the issue tracker.

 ## Credits
-Helper is built and maintained by Adrian Navaja.
-Visit my [YOUTUBE](https://www.youtube.com/@sentgine) channel!
+**Helper** is built and maintained by Adrian Navaja.
+- Check out some cool tutorials and stuff on [YouTube](https://www.youtube.com/@sentgine)!
+- Catch my latest tweets and updates on [Twitter](https://twitter.com/sentgine) (formerly X)!
+- Let's connect on a more professional note over on [LinkedIn](https://www.linkedin.com/in/adrian-navaja/)!

 ## License
 The MIT License (MIT).
 Please see the [LICENSE](https://github.com/sentgine/file/blob/main/LICENSE) file for more information.